rosdabbler/rosdabbler.github.io/docs/collections/_notes/2021/11/docker-openvpn-interactions.md

 ---
 title: "Docker-OpenVPN interactions"
-layout: single
+layout: archive
 author_profile: true
-resource: true
-categories: [openvpn, docker]
+tags: [openvpn, docker]
 date: 2021-11-04
-permalink: /2021-11-04-docker-openvpn-interactions/
 ---
-I though I was done with my OpenVPN configuration - but then I had failures that I traced back to being caused by starting Docker on the local gateway.
+I thought I was done with my OpenVPN configuration - but then I had failures that I traced back to being caused by starting Docker on the local gateway.
 Stopping Docker does not help, nor removing the bridge and ```netplan apply``` to recreate.

 Symptoms:
--DHCP failed for the cloud OpenVPN connection
+- DHCP failed for the cloud OpenVPN connection
--Ping from a second local system to the cloud bridge fails (gateway-to-gateway ping works if I manually assign an IP)
+- Ping from a second local system to the cloud bridge fails (gateway-to-gateway ping works if I manually assign an IP)

 I can get things working without Docker installed, and once I ```sudo systemctl start docker``` pings stop working from the second local system.